 2) PLAN YOUR JOURNEY

-Make sure you plan how to get to and from the carnival and don’t rely on all usual public transport options.
+Make sure you plan how to get to and from the Carnival and don’t rely on all usual public transport options.
 Notting Hill Gate will be exit-only from 11am-7pm on both Sunday and Monday and will have no interchange between the District, Circle and Central lines at this station from 11am-7pm on Sunday and not at all on Monday.

 For other tube options, Ladbroke Grove will be closed on Sunday and Monday, Royal Oak and Westbourne Park will be exit-only from 11am-6pm, and closed from 11.30pm on Sunday and Monday.
 Buses do not run at all in the carnival area and riding your bike could prove challenging!
 I would recommend picking a station or bus stop a couple ahead of the carnival area and walk the rest.
 Check TFL for more transport information.

-3) RENT AN AIRBNB IN THE AREA
+3) RENT AN AIRBNB OR BOOK A HOTEL NEAR THE NOTTING HILL CARNIVAL

 I have lived in Notting Hill for several years, and the majority of those I have left London over Carnival weekend.
 Getting in and out of your house (especially if you are on the carnival route), can prove difficult so a lot of Londoners will be out of Notting Hill, leaving plenty of properties to rent, and you might be lucky enough to get one with a balcony and great views over the carnival!